oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Data Formats {#data_formats}

-This section defines data formats for SD-JWTs, Disclosures, Key Binding JWTs and formats for combining these elements for transport.
+This section defines data formats for SD-JWT including the Issuer-signed JWT content, Disclosures, and Key Binding JWT.

-## Format of an SD-JWT {#creating_sd_jwt}
+## SD-JWT Payload

-An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
+An SD-JWT has a JWT component that MUST be signed using the Issuer's private key.
 It MUST use a JWS asymmetric digital signature algorithm.
 It MUST NOT use `none` or an identifier for a symmetric algorithm (MAC).